From Width-Based Model Checking to Width-Based Automated Theorem Proving: Introduction

-Courcelle's model checking theorem and its subsequent variants \cite{courcelle2006monadic,arnborg1991easy,DBLP:journals/anor/BoriePT91} have had a significant impact in the development of width-based model checking algorithms.
-Indeed, once a graph property has been shown to be decidable in FPT time using the machinery surrounding Courcelle's theorem, the next relevant question is how small can the dependency in the width parameter be.
-Algorithms with optimal dependency on the width parameter have been obtained for a large number of graph properties \cite{DBLP:journals/eatcs/LokshtanovMS11,pilipczuk2011problems} under standard complexity theoretic assumptions, such as the exponential time hypothesis (ETH) \cite{DBLP:journals/jcss/ImpagliazzoPZ01,DBLP:journals/jcss/ImpagliazzoP01} and related conjectures \cite{calabro2009complexity,DBLP:conf/innovations/CarmosinoGIMPS16}.
+Algorithms with optimal dependency on the width parameter have been obtained for many graph properties \cite{DBLP:journals/eatcs/LokshtanovMS11,pilipczuk2011problems} under standard complexity theoretic assumptions, such as the exponential time hypothesis (ETH) \cite{DBLP:journals/jcss/ImpagliazzoPZ01,DBLP:journals/jcss/ImpagliazzoP01} and related conjectures \cite{calabro2009complexity,DBLP:conf/innovations/CarmosinoGIMPS16}.
 It is worth noting that in many cases, the development of such optimal algorithms requires the use of advanced techniques borrowed from diverse subfields of mathematics, such as structural graph theory \cite{robertson1986graph,DBLP:conf/soda/BasteST20}, algebra \cite{DBLP:conf/esa/RooijBR09,bodlaender2015deterministic,DBLP:conf/stacs/NederlofPSW22}, combinatorics \cite{raymond2017recent,DBLP:journals/siamdm/LokshtanovMSZ19}, etc. Our framework allows one to incorporate several of these techniques in the development of faster algorithms for width-based automated theorem proving.